claudiaAR/svelte/README.md

 ## Get started
-#Start with npm i to install
+Start with npm i to install
 ```bash
 npm i
 ```
-#then npm start to complete setup
+Then npm start to complete setup
 ```bash
 npm start
 ```